Skip to Main Content

 Convener responsibilities

-You may be an individual convener or coconvener for a discussion group.
-Discussion group conveners are responsible for planning in-person or virtual discussion group meetings at or around the ALA Conferences.
+You may be an individual convener or co-convener for a discussion group.
+Discussion group conveners are responsible for planning in-person or virtual discussion group meetings.

 Getting started

-Following your appointment as a convener, attend the ULS Executive Committee meeting and your discussion group's meeting.
+Email the chair of the ULS Executive Committee listed, and request to attend the next ULS Executive Committee meeting.
 Find out what projects the ACRL Board or ULS Chair are prioritizing for the coming year and start thinking about how your discussion group could contribute.

-Talk with the outgoing convener(s) early on and read the discussion group's annual report from the previous year.
+Read the discussion group's annual report from the previous year.
 If you are new to the discussion group, find out what topics were recently discussed, how they went, and any advice they have for you.
-Confirm the discussion group information included in this LibGuide is still accurate.
+Confirm the discussion group information included in the ULS LibGuide is still accurate.

 Soon after your term begins in July, get in touch with your discussion group:

-• Sign into the ACRL website to find out your coconvener and/or members' official e-mail addresses.
+• Login to the ACRL website to find out your co-convener and/or members' official email addresses.

 Participating in the ULS Executive Committee